wiwaszko-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-multimodal/docs/user-guide/index.md

-# MultiModal Weld Defect Detection
+# Industrial Edge Insights - Multimodal

 MultiModal sample apps demonstrate how to use AI at the edge to identify defects in manufacturing environments by analyzing both image and time series sensor data.